slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Your most original writing is when you write for one audience: yourself." (...)
 "Words are living things.
 They have personality, interests, ambitions, friends, and foes."
 -- rapahelz@x*

-> *"Actually almost everything I’ve written that has survived was written when I didn’t try to get anything done." (...)
-"I want to write books that only those who read them claim they did."
--- Nassim Taleb*

 ### On email